 The use of IVC filters to treat pulmonary embolism is expensive.
 Yet researchers in the Yale study suggest that IVC filters have little proven benefit.
 Dr. Bikdeli noted that some limited populations may benefit from treatment with IVC filters.
 But this would not warrant use of the medical devices across-the-board in nearly one of six patients.
 Instead, Bikdeli recommends additional research to pinpoint the types of patients who would receive the greatest benefit from IVC filters.
 Indeed, Bikdeli noted, IVC filter procedures are not without complications and do not always succeed in preventing pulmonary embolism.

-Waters Kraus & Paul is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving defective medical devices, including metal-on-metal hip implants, transvaginal mesh and IVC filters.
+Waters Kraus Paul & Siegel is a national plaintiffs’ law firm devoted to helping families in personal injury and wrongful death cases involving defective medical devices, including metal-on-metal hip implants, transvaginal mesh and IVC filters.
 If you have suffered injuries or the death of a loved one associated with defective medical devices, contact us by email or call us at 800.226.9880 to speak with one of our attorneys, like Sara Coopwood in the firm’s Texas office, and learn more about how we can assist you with a defective medical device lawsuit or claim.